shridhar998/totalitycorp-frontend-challenge/README.md

 - **Context API**: A state management solution provided by React, used to manage the shopping cart state.

-- **API Integration**: Fetching product data from an external API to display in the application.
+- **API Integration**: Fetching product data from an external API (fakestoreapi : https://fakestoreapi.com/products) to display in the application.

 ## Features